 If someone has political asylum or refugee status the person is allowed to apply for Permanent Residency Status after one year of receiving the asylum or refugee status approval.
 This means the person can live in the U.S., get a job, and work indefinitely.
 People who have Permanent Residency Status are given a card to prove they have permission to live and work in the U.S. It is often called a “green card.”

-You’re more likely to succeed with a lawyer
+You’re more likely to succeed with a political asylum lawyer

-If you want to apply for asylum, we are here to help you.
+If you want to apply for asylum, our political asylum lawyer is here to help you.
 There are important documents you need to turn in, and they have to be turned in at the right time.
 If they aren’t filled out right or turned in at the right time, you might not get asylum or refugee status.